 • the reason for buying is no longer confirmed by the asset’s behavior;

-• the investor has already changed the rules several times after the fact to justify holding it.
+• the investor has already changed the rules retroactively several times to justify holding.

 The last point is especially important.
 If the rule is constantly rewritten after a loss, it is no longer a strategy.
-It is a law office defending old mistakes.
+It is a law firm defending old mistakes.

 Where automation fits in

 Automation is useful not because it “knows the future.”
 It does not.
-Nobody does.
-Its purpose is different: predefined allocations, limits, and execution scenarios reduce the number of manual decisions in the moment when a person is usually weak.
+No one does.
+Its meaning lies elsewhere: predefined allocations, limits, and execution scenarios reduce the number of manual decisions in the moment when a person is usually weak.

-In the practice of CRYPTOBOTPRO LLC, we view automated investing precisely through this lens: operating only on the spot market, allocating capital across assets and entry points, and excluding futures and leverage from the company’s approach.
+In the practice of CRYPTOBOTPRO LLC, we view automated investing precisely in this context: working only on the spot market, allocating capital across assets and entry points, and no futures or leverage in the company’s approach.
 The central value here is not a promise of results, but rules of behavior during corrections and a reduction in impulsive manual actions.

-Even without any technology, however, it is useful for an investor to start with something simple: write down allocations, ranges, and review conditions.
-If this cannot be done on paper, automation will not save the process.
-It will simply accelerate the chaos.
+But even without any technology, it is useful for an investor to start with the simple step of writing down allocations, ranges, and review conditions.
+If this cannot be done on paper, automation will not save the situation.
+It will simply speed up the chaos.

 Author’s conclusion

 I do not consider a drawdown a problem in itself.
-The problem begins where an investor cannot explain why a position is in the portfolio, how much capital it is allowed to occupy, and what must happen for it to be reviewed.
+The problem begins where the investor cannot explain why the position is in the portfolio, how much capital it is allowed to occupy, and what must happen for it to be reviewed.

-A sideways market tests not the genius of a forecast, but the quality of the structure.
-Altcoins with different liquidity require an especially cold approach: allocation, limit, reason, action condition.
+A sideways market tests not the genius of the forecast, but the quality of the structure.
+Altcoins with different liquidity require an especially cold approach: allocation, limit, reason, condition for action.
 Everything else quickly turns into a psychological sport.
 And that sport is expensive.

 FAQ

-How can you quickly tell whether an altcoin is in a drawdown rather than a broken idea?
+How can you quickly understand whether an altcoin is in a drawdown and not a broken idea?

-First check not the percentage decline, but the asset’s weight in the portfolio, liquidity, and the original reason for buying.
-If the weight is inside the range, liquidity has not worsened, and the asset’s role remains intact, the situation looks more like normal volatility.
+First check not the percentage decline, but the asset’s share in the portfolio, liquidity, and the original reason for buying.
+If the share is within the range, liquidity has not worsened, and the asset’s role remains intact, the situation looks more like normal volatility.

 Should you buy more of an altcoin if it has become cheaper?

 Not automatically.
-Buying more makes sense only within a predefined allocation and after checking liquidity, the asset’s role, and the category’s overall risk.
+Buying more makes sense only within a predefined allocation and after checking liquidity, the asset’s role, and the overall risk of the category.
 Buying “because it fell” is a weak rule.

 Why are capital allocations more important than the current drawdown percentage?

-The drawdown percentage shows the price movement, but not the impact on the overall portfolio.
+The drawdown percentage shows price movement, but it does not show the impact on the overall portfolio.
 An asset that accounts for 2% of capital and an asset that accounts for 20% create different risks even with the same decline.

 Can this checklist be used for any crypto portfolio?

-Disclaimer: this material is educational and is not individualized investment advice.
+Disclaimer: this material is educational in nature and is not an individual investment recommendation.
 Cryptoassets are volatile, and losses are possible.
-Decisions about buying, selling, and portfolio structure are made by the investor independently, taking into account their own situation and risk.
+The investor makes decisions on buying, selling, and portfolio structure independently, taking their own situation and risk into account.